Av3nger123/artemis/README.md

 Additionally, a log report will be generated in `app.log` by default, but you can specify a custom log file path using the -l or --log= flag to provide detailed information about the execution process.

 For custom log file path:

 ```sh
 artemis test -f sample.yaml -l custom_log_file.log
 ```

+### Environment variables

+Artemis supports loading environment variables from a specified `.env` file.
+This allows you to store sensitive information or configuration-specific details outside of your main configuration files.

 For custom env file path:

 ```sh
 artemis test -f sample.yaml -l custom_log_file.log -e dev.env
 ```
+When running Artemis with the -e flag followed by the path to your environment file, Artemis will load the environment variables from that file and make them available during the execution of your tests.

+**Remember not to commit your environment files to version control systems like Git, as they may contain sensitive information.**

 # API Configuration